 Downtown Discovery: Staten Island Ferry and Wall Street

-Looking for Manhattan’s best scenic value?
-The Staten Island Ferry delivers free, frequent service with stunning views of the Statue of Liberty and city skyline during its 25-minute crossing.
+The Staten Island Ferry delivers Manhattan’s best scenic value with free, frequent service and stunning views of the Statue of Liberty during its 25-minute crossing.
+Ferries run continuously with boats departing every 15 minutes during peak commuting hours, so you won’t waste your day waiting around.

 SEE THIS: 19 Ways to Make Your Backyard Feel Like a Summer Resort in Arizona!